quattromani/childrenssafetyimmobilizer/index.md

 <figure>
   <img src="/images/IMG_2127-min_400x.jpg" alt="Parent and Child - Pediatric Position Holder & Immobilizer <">
   <blockquote>“My son was wiggling too much to allow the technologist to get good ultrasound pictures.
-After we put on the foam holder, the technologist was able to get clearer pictures.”<blockquote>
+After we put on the foam holder, the technologist was able to get clearer pictures.”</blockquote>
   <h5>Mom of 16 month old from Hobbs, NM</h5>
 </figure>